Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 These are meant to be inverse type families of each other.
 In particular, `PLifted p` represents the Haskell synonym of the Plutarch type, `p`.
 Similarly, `PConstanted h` represents the Plutarch type corresponding to the Haskell type, `h`.

 `pconstant` lets you build a Plutarch value from its corresponding Haskell synonym.
-For example, the haskell synonym of [`PBool`](./TYPES.md#pbool) is [`Bool`](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Bool.html#t:Bool).
+For example, the Haskell synonym of [`PBool`](./TYPES.md#pbool) is [`Bool`](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Bool.html#t:Bool).

-> Jack: capitalize Haskell.

 ```hs
 b :: Term s PBool
 b = pconstant False
 ```

-On the other end, `plift` lets you obtain the Haskell synonym of a Plutarch value (that is represented as a builtin value, i.e [`DefaultUni`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-core/html/PlutusCore.html#t:DefaultUni)):
+On the other end, `plift` lets you obtain the Haskell synonym of a Plutarch value (that is represented as a builtin value, i.e. [`DefaultUni`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-core/html/PlutusCore.html#t:DefaultUni)):

 ```hs
 import Plutus.V1.Ledger.Contexts